Total Live Articles: 445

 • Presence of ear discharge (suggesting perforated tympanic membrane)

-NICE noted that both viral and bacterial infections causing AOM are usually self-limiting and do not routinely require antibiotics.
+NICE notes that both viral and bacterial causes of AOM are usually self-limiting and do not routinely require antibiotics.

 Choice of Antibiotics